greenelab/phenoplier_manuscript/manuscript.md

 Then, $\Gamma$ can be any similarity-based clustering algorithm, which is applied on $\mathbf{D}$ to derive the final partition $\pi^*$.

-For the ensemble generation step, we used different algorithms to create a highly diverse set of partitions (see Figure @fig:clustering:design), since diversity is an important property for ensembles [@doi:10.1016/j.ins.2016.04.027; @doi:10.1109/TPAMI.2011.84; @doi:10.1016/j.patcog.2014.04.005].
+For the ensemble generation step, we used different algorithms to create a highly diverse set of partitions (see Figure @fig:clustering:design) since diversity is an important property for ensembles [@doi:10.1016/j.ins.2016.04.027; @doi:10.1109/TPAMI.2011.84; @doi:10.1016/j.patcog.2014.04.005].
 We used three data representations: the raw dataset, its projection into the top 50 principal components, and the embedding learned by UMAP [@arxiv:1802.03426] using 50 components.
 <!--  -->
 For each of these, we applied five clustering algorithms, covering a wide range of different assumptions on the data structure: $k$-means [@Arthur2007], spectral clustering [@Ng2001], a Gaussian mixture model (GMM), hierarchical clustering, and DBSCAN [@Ester1996].